 The 2014-1 PCS Agreement Class D Contract reinsures personal lines property and automobile excess catastrophe losses caused by hurricanes in 29 states and the District of Columbia, and earthquakes and fire following earthquakes in California, New York and Washington.
-Claim adjustment fees are indemnified as a percentage of ultimate net loss and are included within the contract's reinsurance limit.
 This contract is placed with a Bermuda insurance company, Sanders Re Ltd. ("Sanders Re"), which obtained funding from the ILS market to collateralize the contract's limit.
 The contract provides a \$321 million limit in excess of a \$3.074 billion retention and is 95.02% placed.
 The contract's risk period ends May 21, 2019.
 Amounts payable under the contract are based on insured industry losses as reported by PCS and further adjusted to account for our exposures in reinsured areas.
 Reinsurance recoveries under the contract are limited to our ultimate net loss from a PCS-reported hurricane or earthquake.
 The contract does not include a reinstatement of limits.